learn-static/hist-320/content/4-web-setup.md

 1. On your project repository's homepage, click the "Settings" button (appears on the right, towards the top of the page, just above the green "code" button).
 2. On the "Settings" page, locate the "Code and automation" section of the menu on the left.
 3. Under "Code and automation," click on "Pages."
 This will take you to a page titled "GitHub Pages."
 4. Underneath the title "GitHub Pages," locate the section titled "Source."
-There are two dropdown options here.
-Change the first dropdown button from "none" to "main."
+Change the dropdown button from "none" to "main."
 5. Leave the other dropdown button just as it is (it should say "/(root)"), then click the "Save" button.
 6. Once saved, the page will refresh with a green alert that provides the URL where your site will appear.